-Signs of a Drug Overdose
+What Are the Signs of a Drug Overdose?

-When it comes to alcohol, you may vomit, suddenly have a low body temperature, suffer from seizures and have a slow heart rate, or it may stop beating.
-In contrast, taking a toxic amount of cocaine or methamphetamine may result in a rapid heartbeat that leads to a stroke or heart attack.
+When it comes to an alcohol overdose, the individual may vomit, suddenly experience a low body temperature, suffer from seizures and slow heart-rate (sometimes to the point where it stops).
+In contrast, overdosing on substances like cocaine or methamphetamine may result in the user experiencing a rapid heartbeat, leading to a stroke or heart attack.

 Timeframe for Overdose Symptoms